 The following tables are a guide when determining the specified ‘locality’ to which an application relates.

 guide.
 Where an applicant considers that the locality set out in this policy is not suitable having regard to its intended nature of business, the applicant may make submissions as to the appropriate size of the locality

 In regard to country cities, towns or communities, unless remotely located or the licensing authority determines otherwise, the locality is to be a radius of 3 km from the site of the intended business.

-Where a premises/proposed premises is remotely located; that is, 200kms or beyond from the nearest town or country city, and more than 400kms from Perth, the applicant is to make a submission to the licensing authority regarding the
+Where a premises/proposed premises is remotely located; that is, 200 km or beyond from the nearest town or country city, and more than 400 km from Perth, the applicant is to make a submission to the licensing authority regarding the

 This locality definition will generally apply to any suburb located within 15 kms of the Perth CBD.